“I’ve seen some great success stories over all these years working with this population!”

 Back in the Phoenix area, upstart Papa John’s Salads and Produce was growing.
 Its huge production facility in Tempe (near downtown Phoenix) was no longer able to handle the volume of business they were doing with local grocery chain Fry’s and national ones like Safeway, Albertsons and Walmart.
 In 2010, they built a new operation center in Tolleson (20 miles west of Phoenix, just off route 10).
 Though this new facility gave them the space they needed to expand, it also made it more difficult to keep fully staffed.
 Luckily, the new opportunity David Leitch had found was as Papa John’s Vice President of Operations and he had some ideas on how to deal with that issue.

 Reaching out to his contacts at ACI like Regional Managers Rich Selapack (since retired) and Mario Diaz (now Operations Bureau Administrator), Leitch wondered if it would be possible to bring in some inmate work crews at Papa John’s.
-Since it serves markets as far away as Denver, Colorado, and Salt Lake City, Idaho, they would need a way to ensure that the items packaged by inmate crews were destined only for the Arizona market.
+Since it serves markets as far away as Denver, Colorado, and Salt Lake City, Utah, they would need a way to ensure that the items packaged by inmate crews were destined only for the Arizona market.

 As they worked with ACI and (later) Arizona Department of Corrections (ADC) representatives to go over security issues and other regulatory requirements for bringing inmate work crews into a private company’s operations, they also put together a strategy to keep inmate produced items separate from those produced by the civilian work crews.
 Leitch knew which of the unique items that the plant produced went to the local markets and instructed his line managers to always have the inmate crews work on those items.
 They are regularly audited to ensure that these procedures are followed.